tcartwright/tcdbtools/docs/Invoke-DBRenameConstraints.md

 The column name picked will be the first column name used in the index or constraint.
 With complex predicates and or the use of functions in check constraints the column name sometimes cannot be determined by SQL Server and will return null.

-When there are conflicts then a number will be suffixed on to the end of the name until a unique name can be found.
-Starting with _001, _002, and so on.
+When there are conflicts a number will be suffixed on to the end of the name until a unique name can be found.
+Starting with _001, _002, and so on up until _999.

 ## Syntax
     Invoke-DBRenameConstraints